 “Your Life and Your Feet” by Jeffrey Jacobs, C. Ped

-At some time in your life you will have a foot problem.
+At some time in your life, you will have a foot problem.
 Chances are you have already experienced the impact foot pain can have on your quality of life.
-While we all know it is important to stay active, what do we do if our feet hurt?
+While we all know it is essential to stay active, what do we do if our feet hurt?
 Understanding our feet and knowing how to treat and prevent foot problems is vital to our longevity and overall health.

 A quarter of all the bones in our body are in the feet, 52 of them.
 Our feet are required to be flexible and rigid at different stages of walking, and they must support a load of up to 4 times your body weight.
 Our feet are among the most complex structures in human anatomy, but as complicated as feet are, most foot problems are simple to classify: “overuse syndrome.”

 “Overuse syndrome” is a term used to describe a foot injury that develops gradually due to a change in intensity or type of activity.
 For a runner, this may be increasing mileage or speed.
 For many, it may be starting a new exercise program or weight gain.
 If your feet hurt, it will force you to reduce your activity level and consequently diminish your overall health.